 This course is a review of all material from Radiology Technology with emphasis on the ARRT examination preparation.
-Prerequisite(s): RAD 211, RAD 216; Corequisite(s): RAD 221, RAD 226
+Prerequisite(s): RAD 211, RAD 216; Corequisite(s): RAD 221, RAD 226 provide students the opportunity to observe, practice, and perform radiologic procedures.
+Students will continue to practice and maintain proficiency in previously learned examinations.
+Students will be permitted to rotate into specialty imaging areas and students will complete their competency examinations where image quality and patient care are evaluated.
+Prerequisite(s): RAD 215

-RAD 255-CLINICAL EDUCATION III
+RAD 255-CLINICAL EDUCATION III 0-12-3